Waldenström macroglobulinemiaWaldenström macroglobulinemia; Macroglobulinemia - primary; Lymphoplasmacytic lymphoma; Monoclonal macroglobulinemia

 In some people, the disorder may produce few symptoms and progress slowly.

-Complications of MW may include:
+Complications of WM may include:

 - Changes in mental function, possibly leading to coma